The 19th Century

 This case is of enormous importance since it established that copyright is not a natural right, but derived from statute and subject to the condition it imposes.
 Some of the most famous litigators of the day argued before the Court; Daniel Webster and Elijah Paine Jr. represented Wheaton, while Charles Jared Ingersoll and John Sergeant represented Peters.

 History of the Copyright Office

 April 29, 1802

-The 1790 act is amended to include "historical and other prints" and to require, for the first time, copyright owners to include a prescribed notice on every copy of a work distributed to the public.
+The 1790 act is amended to include "historical and other prints" and to require, for the first time, that copyright owners add a prescribed notice to every copy of a work distributed to the public.